-If you view a tool as a tool… it will always be a tool.
-But if you view something as an extension of you, then your spirit goes into that item/process and it helps make you beautiful.
+If you view a tool as a tool, it will always be a tool.
+But if you view something like an extension of you, then your spirit goes into that item/process, and it helps make you beautiful.
 Because then you extend the grace of your actions into that extension of yourself.

 Don’t forget about yourself!

 One problem of Modern Healing Techniques and Psychiatry is how they view the process of healing.
 Modern processes work towards healing a person to an outside averaged state of being based on medical knowledge statistically gathered over many years.
 This is great when the problem you face is a well known average problem, but fails when you are dealing with something new or more complicated than a standard problem.

 Part of the teachings here is to reinforce a person’s capacity to be complete not by outside standards but within your nature.

 Whenever you work with any healer: it’s always important to hold “space” for yourself.
 You need to be your advocate on your nature and form.

 People often forget that most western healers deal only in the physical aspects of life… since it’s easiest to regulate… to a common standard.
 However what about spiritual healing?

 Spiritual healers help a person re-start their life back into a journey.